Hold Your Applause: Potential Changes to Roles of Catholic Women and LGBTQ+ People May Just Be Vatican Breadcrumbing

 The term refers specifically to hookups, or what we called dating in my youth.
 Breadcrumbing is a cousin of ghosting.
 Let’s say someone asks you out.
 You have a nice dinner and whatever you decide to do afterwards, then you part on good terms until the next time.
 You had fun and want some more.
 Your efforts to prompt another get-together are ignored or rebuffed.
 The other person doesn’t respond immediately.
 When they do, it’s without much enthusiasm or commitment.
 You eventually go out again.
 Same deal—a good time is had but it’s all quite minimal and on their terms.
 You hope you can change that.
 But the pattern repeats a few times, maybe with a little longer between meetings.
 Still, you harbor hope and interest.
 You are being breadcrumbed.

 Breadcrumbing is what the Vatican does to people whom it marginalizes.
 For example, at first a single nun, Natalie Becquart, was made a part of the Synod staff with voting privileges.
 That gave hope to many.
 Now, once they’re approved by Francis, at least 35 women (non-binary people are far from Vatican radar) will vote along with several hundred bishops.
 Again, more enthusiasm.
 These crumbs, like the mere mention of marginalized people in the documents, feed the hunger of those who want to be involved.
-Women’s ordination and LGBTQIA+ work in Catholic circles each has a fifty-year history of struggle and then some.
+Women’s ordination and LGBTQIA+ work in Catholic circles each has a 50 year history of struggle and then some.

 Consider this framing of the matter of co-responsibility in the IL: Under consideration is not full and equal membership of all persons, but “the promotion of the baptismal dignity of women, the role of the ordained Ministry and in particular the ministry of the Bishop within the missionary synodal Church” (par.
 55).
 A simple gender analysis would quickly reveal that women are consigned to the service sector (by baptism), not the sacramental or decision-making ranks that are for men only.
 In other words, women can serve but men preside, decide, and proscribe.